"O, thou hast damnable iteration and

 The fundamental idea behind recursion is this: If a problem can be defined in terms of a similar, yet simpler problem, recursion may be a useful tool for expressing a solution.

 Quick Exercise: Write a curried version of power.
-Could we use your curried version of power to create procedures for squaring and cubing an arbitrary number?
-Could we use your procedure to create procedures that compute arbitrary powers of, say, 2 or 10? [ examples ]
+Could we use your curried version of power to create functions for squaring and cubing an arbitrary number?
+Could we use your function to create functions that compute arbitrary powers of, say, 2 or 10? [ examples ]

 More formally, we will say that every recursive program consists of: